michalurb8/ChaosGame/README.md

 # ChaosGame
-Chaos game picture generator, using a previously written library.
+A chaos game picture generator with additional restrictions, uses a previously written library.